 This section discusses side effects that might be experienced following surgery or radiation therapy for localized or locally advanced prostate cancer.
-For side effects that may occur with treatments for advanced or metastatic prostate cancer, see Side Effects from Treatments for Advanced Prostate Cancer (page 55).
+For side effects related to advanced or metastatic prostate cancer, see Side Effects from Treatments for Advanced Prostate Cancer (page 55).